MarketMachina/MM-Docs/WHITEPAPER.md

 ### 2. Vision and Mission

 **Vision:**
-To establish an open, decentralized, and innovation-driven ecosystem that democratizes access to cutting-edge trading strategies, intelligent market insights, and reliable automated systems.
+To establish an open, decentralized, and innovation-driven ecosystem that democratizes access to cutting-edge trading strategies, intelligent market insights, reliable automated systems, and comprehensive investment services.

 **Mission:**
-- Provide traders and investors with advanced, easy-to-use analytical tools and trading solutions.
+- Provide market participants with advanced, easy-to-use analytical tools and trading solutions.
+- Build robust investment platforms enabling diversified and tactical opportunities.
 - Foster a global, community-driven environment where token holders influence the development, operation, and strategic direction of the Market Machina ecosystem.
 - Continuously research, refine, and deploy AI-driven technologies and proven quantitative models within a fully transparent, manipulation-resistant infrastructure.